What I Go to School For: Musical

 What I Go to School For became the title of a musical theatre production produced by Youth Music Theatre UK following the story of Busted from their origins in Southend-on-Sea, Essex, through to their break-up in 2005.
-The musical was written by Elliot Davis with songs from the Busted albums and new music by Bourne.
+The musical was written by Elliot Davis with songs from Busted’s albums and new music by Bourne.
 It was directed by Steven Dexter and played at the Theatre Royal, Brighton in August 2016.

 Music video

 The video for the song features model Lorna Roberts as Miss McKenzie, the object of the band's desire.
 Then 14-year-old Jade Ewen, who later joined the Sugababes, appears in the video as a schoolgirl.
 The filming of the "What I Go to School For" video was later parodied in the video for the 2019 Busted song "Nineties".